CORE COURSE (8 hours)

 This one-day course is divided into five modules and is designed to teach attendees the basics of emergency management, planning, and response.

-1 – Intro to NIMS and ICS
+CC1 – Intro to NIMS and ICS

 This module will familiarize school staff with the foundations of emergency management, including the National Incident Management System and the Incident Command System.
 Designed with school audiences in mind, this class adapts concepts originally intended for first responders and emergency managers for relevance within the school setting.

-2A – Intro to Emergency Planning
+CC2 – Intro to Emergency Planning

 This module is intended to help school and school system stakeholders begin drafting a high-quality emergency operations plan or to improve their own plan.
 Concepts covered will include components of a plan, assembling a planning team, and basic risk assessment.

-2B – Building Emergency Operations Plans
+CC3 – Building Emergency Operations Plans

 This module expands on the basics of planning by exploring the individual components of a high-quality EOP in depth.
 Topics covered include: Threat and Hazard Identification and Risk Assessment (THIRA), building functional annexes, building hazard-specific annexes.

-Capstone Exercise – Put your knowledge to the test with an engaging and dynamic emergency management scenario.
+Participants will put their knowledge to the test with an engaging and dynamic emergency management scenario.

-April - Emergency Communication
+EC – Emergency Communication

-May - Planning for Special Needs Populations
+SN – Emergency Planning for Special Needs Populations